ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ### Add files to the manifest

 Once your project is initialized, you can add files to the project's manifest.
-For example, if you have tsv files in a local directory called `folder/`, add them using `g3t add`
+For example, let's say you have tsv files in a `folder/` directory within your current repository.
+Each of the tsv files are associated with a particular subject, say `patient_1` and `patient_2`.
+To add them using `g3t add`,

 ```bash
 g3t add folder/file.tsv --patient patient_1